Fahad8789/Python-Data-Analysis-Project/README.md

 Determined the time of day when most Uber rides were booked.

-Investigated the months when Uber rides were booked less and most frequentlyl.
+Investigated the months when Uber rides were booked less and most frequently.